DigiHold/DigiBlocks/readme.txt

 2. **Settings**: Configure what you need.

 == Changelog ==

+= 1.0.3 - October 21, 2025 =
+* Added: Settings and tab needed for new AI Image feature

 = 1.0.2 - October 14, 2025 =
 * Tweak: All defaults values for tablet and mobile removed to avoid issues